-The Plan is a defined contribution plan covering all eligible United States (U.S.) employees of Intel Corporation (the Company).
+The Plan is a defined contribution plan covering all eligible United States (U.S.) employees of Intel Corporation (the Company or Plan sponsor).
 Eligible employees may participate in the Plan at any time on or after their date of hire.
 All employees who become eligible to participate are automatically enrolled in the Plan unless they choose a different deferral rate or make an affirmative election not to participate.
-Employees hired on or after January 1, 2011 but prior to January 1, 2013 shall be deemed to have elected Pre-Tax Deferrals in an amount equal to 3% of regular pay with this amount increasing by 1% each April 1 of each successive plan year to a maximum of 10% of regular pay with this amount increasing by 2% each April 1 of each successive plan year to a maximum of 16% of regular pay.
+Employees hired on or after January 1, 2011 but prior to January 1, 2013 shall be deemed to have elected pre-tax deferrals in an amount equal to 3% of compensation with this amount increasing by 1% each April 1 of each successive plan year to a maximum of 10% of compensation with this amount increasing by 2% each April 1 of each successive plan year to a maximum of 16% of compensation, as defined.
 Deferrals for participants who are automatically enrolled are deposited in the appropriate Target Date Fund, which invests in varying percentages of master trust investment accounts based on the participants' ages.
 Employee deferrals are subject to the limitations as set forth in the plan document.